JKD03/Travel-Destinations---Website/README.md

-# The Site is plblished
+# The Site is Published
 https://jkd03.github.io/Travel-Destinations---Website/